Miista/pose/README.md

   * `x <= y`
   * `x >= y`

+In addition to this, both implicit and explicit conversion operators are supported.

 ### Unsupported operators
 Shimming of the following operators is not supported:
 - `true` and `false` because I cannot find a good way to express the operation in an expression tree.